 Are you suffering from gum disease?

 Gum disease is an extremely common dental concern.
-As your trusted restorative dentist in Alpharetta, GA, Dr. Hedlund is here to help you take back control of your gum health.
+As your trusted dentist in Alpharetta and Roswell, GA, Dr. Hedlund is here to help you take back control of your gum health.
 Infections in your gums can lead to damaging issues to your overall health.
 Additionally, infected gums eventually lead to tooth loss if left untreated.

 Our goal with periodontal disease treatment is to evaluate the state of your gum disease, clear your mouth of the infection, and get you back on the path to longterm dental health.
 If you suspect you are showing symptoms of gum disease, please schedule an appointment online.